 Nursing home negligence caught on tape

-Posted on behalf of The Bell Law Firm, PLLC on Jun 11, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jun 11, 2012 in Nursing Home Information

 Should an elderly dementia patient be allowed to lie on the floor in the middle of a hallway for nearly an hour without receiving any help from nursing home staff members?
 No, you say -- okay then, what if that same patient had a habit of lying on the floor and a history of being combative?
 Still, no?
 What if staff members called over to ask the patient if she was okay and the patient said yes -- would it still be okay for her to be allowed to just lie there in the middle of common hallway?
 Lastly, would knowing that the woman was lying there because she fell and suffered a head injury change your answer in the least?